Jay Zeamer Jr.

 Jay Zeamer Jr. (July 25, 1918 – March 22, 2007) was a pilot of the United States Army Air Forces in the South Pacific during World War II, who received the Medal of Honor for valor during a B-17 Flying Fortress mission on June 16, 1943.
 After the war, he became an aeronautical engineer and worked in the aerospace industry.

 Early life

-Born in Carlisle, Pennsylvania, Zeamer grew up in Orange, New Jersey, the son of a women's club leader and sales representative for (later vice-president of) a global leather exporter.
+Born in Carlisle, Pennsylvania, Zeamer grew up in Orange, New Jersey, the son of a women's club leader and sales representative for (and later vice-president of) a global leather exporter.
 He spent many summers at Boothbay Harbor, Maine, where he enjoyed rowing a homemade boat in the harbor.